Close Menu

 2. How often do I need to recertify my income for an IDR plan?

 Recertification is required annually.
-You must submit updated income and family size information each year to keep your payment amount accurate and avoid default.
+You must submit updated income and family size information each year to ensure your payment amount is accurate and to avoid default.

 3. What happens if I miss the recertification deadline?

-If you miss the deadline, your payment amount may increase to the standard repayment amount, and any unpaid interest may be capitalized, increasing your loan balance.
+If you miss the deadline, your payment may be adjusted to the standard repayment amount, and any unpaid interest may be capitalized, increasing your loan balance.

 4. How does loan forgiveness work under income-driven repayment plans?